Corn salad (Valerianella locusta) is one of those plants that have almost too many names.

 Corn salad will grow faster if exposed to full sun.

-But the plant will tolerate part shade and it may even protect the plant from dry outs during the hottest months.
+But the plant will tolerate part shade – it may even protect the plant from dryouts during the hottest months.

 Why does corn salad dry out so easily?

 Corn salad has a shallow root system.
-Shallow roots mean that the plants absorb moisture from rainfall and watering quickly.
+Shallow roots mean that the plants quickly absorb moisture from rainfall and manual watering.

 The plant can not absorb water from deeper soil.